greg-js/arch-wiki-md-repo/wiki/_content/english/General recommendations.md

 ### Colored output

-Even though a number of applications have built-in color capabilities, using a general-purpose colorizing wrapper, such as `cope`, is another route.
-Install the [cope-git](https://aur.archlinux.org/packages/cope-git/) package.
-The [acoc](https://aur.archlinux.org/packages/acoc/) package provides a similar application.
+Even though a number of applications have built-in color capabilities, using a general-purpose colorizing wrapper, such as [cope-git](https://aur.archlinux.org/packages/cope-git/), is another route.

 Colorizing the output of specific core utilities such as `grep` and `ls` is covered in the [Core utilities](/index.php/Core_utilities "Core utilities") article.